extrasnow75-bit/Consolidated_Rubric_App_V2/README.md

 - "New Session" to clear everything and reset

 ### 💾 Persistent UI
--Handles single rubrics or large batches
+- Handles single rubrics or large batches
 - Google Drive Picker functionality
 - Make edits to rubric content within the app
 - Save draft rubrics and/or CSV files or just push rubrics to Canvas and disgard draft documents